Please click on the link to download the 2017-2020 ITS Strategic Plan.

 Brass plate displayed on plaque outside of CIO's office; two certificates; monetary award of $400; and an ITS blanket.

-The Extraordinary Achievement Award is presented to the team who have consistently demonstrated dimensions of teamwork and a capacity for effective action and accomplishment by assuming responsibility/accountability for completing projects, assignments, or significant tasks while operating in the spirit of the Mission, Vision, Values, and Principles (MVVP) of ITS.
+The Extraordinary Achievement Award is presented to the team that has consistently demonstrated dimensions of teamwork and a capacity for effective action and accomplishment by assuming responsibility/accountability for completing projects, assignments, or significant tasks while operating in the spirit of the Mission, Vision, Values, and Principles (MVVP) of ITS.
 The award is presented twice a year as an example of how we operate and achieve as "One ITS."

 Dimensions of Teamwork